vaishnavig09/Quantifai-Data-Engineer-Intern-Assignment-Submission/README.md

 ---

-Made for TechCorp Internship Assignment by [Your Name].
+Made for TechCorp Internship Assignment by vaishnavi gaikwad